 - Strategy and Management

 - Structure and capital

 - Financial reporting and controls

 - Oversight of Control Functions

 - Contracts and Transactions

 - Borrowings

 - Board membership and other appointments

 - Remuneration

 - Delegation of Authority

 - Corporate governance matters

 The Board has two constitutional committees: the Audit Committee and the Risk and Remuneration Committee.
-Each Board committee has two members, and the committee members are the independent non-executive directors.
+Each Board committee has two members who are the independent non-executive directors.

 The Board Audit Committee has the following broad responsibilities: